 The spirit of Congregation B’nai Torah is as vibrant as the people who have made the synagogue their spiritual home.
-As a flourishing, multi-generational egalitarian congregation, B’nai Torah serves our members in many important ways.
+As a flourishing, multi-generational egalitarian congregation with a traditional feel, B’nai Torah serves our members in many important ways.

 B’nai Torah is a place for: